khemric/mojit-inspired/_posts/2017-03-23-straw-bag-obsession.md

 &nbsp;

 I LOVE a good straw bag.
-I can't stop buying them and it's a problem considering that it is currently snowing in NYC. #2 is on SALE so get it before it goes!
+I can't stop buying them and it's a problem considering that it's currently snowing in NYC.
+I know it doesn't make much sense but I have found that if you want a new summer wardrobe it's best to shop during the winter months or everything you have your eye on will be sold out.
+So here is my round up of straw favorites! #2 is on SALE so get it before it goes! #1 Is my favorite!
+I bought this bag while in Bali but found the exact same bag and linked it above. #9 I use as my carry-all when traveling somewhere tropical.
+I wore this bag everyday while in Bali. #11 and #5 are currently in my cart.
+Let me know what's your fav :)&nbsp;

-Recently I have had an online shopping problem.
-I can't stop putting straw bags into my cart ;).
-It's kind of funny because right now I'm siting in my NYC apartment while it snows outside.
-I feel like another beach bag is the one thing I DON'T need. ​